Overlap locking and non-perturbative effects in spin glasses

 We can simplify the question.
 We consider two mean-field models with $N=L^D$ spins, and couple the two systems via a Hamiltonian $\Delta H$ of order $L^{D-1}=N^{(D-1)/D}\equiv N^\alpha$ with $\alpha=\frac{D-1}{D}$.
 This \textit{contact} Hamiltonian is much larger than one, but it is sub-extensive, $1 \ll \Delta H \ll N$.

 Finding the answer remains difficult.
 When $\Delta H=O(1)$, we can use a perturbative expansion.
 By extrapolating, we may obtain information about what happens near $\alpha=0$.
-When $\Delta H=O(\epsilon N)$, the Hamiltonian is extensive: we could study the limit $\epsilon \to 0$ and get information on the behaviour near $\epsilon=0$.
+When $\Delta H=O(\epsilon N)$, the Hamiltonian is extensive: we could get information on the behavior near $\epsilon=0$.
 This paper aims to answer this question by combining analyses from the two different limiting regions.
 This allows us to present a non-perturbative computation of the critical exponents in the low temperature phase.
 The computation is not exact for short-range models (though it may be exact for long-range ones); however, it is an important step forward in understanding non-perturbative effects.

+Here, we focus on the low-temperature phase of spin glasses (and, more generally, disordered systems) and study the problem within the replica approach.
+It is well known that, in the replica approach to spin glasses and in numerical simulations, long-range correlations arise from the spontaneous breaking of a continuous symmetry.
+From an abstract viewpoint, the situation is similar to a standard ferromagnetic model with $O(n)$ symmetry.
+In both cases, the symmetry group is continuous and broken at low temperature.
+Unfortunately, there are crucial differences:

+In the ferromagnetic case, at low temperatures, we have a spontaneous magnetization $m_a$ ($a=1,\ldots,n$).
+The unbroken residual symmetry group is $O(n-1)$, and we have $n-1$ Goldstone bosons with a correlation function in momentum space proportional to $1/k^2$.

+\Endparasplit The interaction of these Goldstone bosons is described by the non-linear sigma model, where one introduces fields $\sigma_a$ with fixed norm (i.e., $\sum_{a=1,n}\sigma_a^2=1$).
+Using Ward identities, one can show that the interaction of these gapless modes does not produce infrared divergences in space dimensions $D$ greater than $2$, and therefore the low-temperature phase is well-defined.
+Moreover, in dimensions $D=2+\epsilon$, we can construct an $\epsilon$ expansion for the critical exponents \cite{parisi:88,zinn2021quantum}.